sensorbee/docs/source/bql/queries.rst

     SELECT emit_operator expression [, expression] [...]
 FROM ...

+In general, items of a select list can be arbitrary `Value Expressions`_.
-In SQL, tables are strictly organized in "rows" and "columns" and the basic building blocks for non-constant expressions are column names.
+In SQL, tables are strictly organized in "rows" and "columns" and the most important elements in such expressions are therefore column references.

-In BQL, each input tuple can be considered a "row", but the data can also be unstructured.
+In BQL, each input tuple can be considered a "row", but the data can also be unstructured and the notion of a "column" is not sufficient.
 Therefore, BQL uses `JSON Path <http://goessner.net/articles/JsonPath/>`_ to address data in each row.
 If only one table is used in the ``FROM`` clause and only top-level keys of each JSON-like row are referenced, the BQL select list looks the same as in SQL::